What We've Learned Treating People With HIV Can Make Care Better For Us All

 Antiretroviral therapy keeps the viral load suppressed in patients infected with HIV.
 This means not only that they stay healthy, but also are much less likely to transmit the virus to others.

-Fortunately, the cocktail of three different medications taken to keep HIV in check, which include a protease inhibitor like tenofovir and the newer integrase inhibitors like dolutegravir, have become better tolerated over the years.
+Fortunately, the cocktail of three different medications taken to keep HIV in check, which include a protease inhibitor like darunavir and the newer integrase inhibitors like dolutegravir, have become better tolerated over the years.
 Today the life expectancy for someone who is HIV-positive is about the same as for someone without HIV — as long as they are able to stay on their medication.

 For many, though, there are still significant barriers to care that make the not-so-simple act of adhering to a medication regimen near impossible.